qatip/qakf-labsv2/labs04/lab4.md

 </details>
 <br/>

 3. As the services are created they are automatically registered with DNS.
 So there will be a registration of 'backend' in each each namespace.
-A container in the namepace can therefore request the service, by name, and DNS will identify the Cluster IP of the service in that namespace.
-Lets test this by creating a container that we can connect to, in each workspace, and inside of which we can generate a service request.
-This will highlight how internal containers can easily find other internal conatiners without needing to know their IP addresses.
+A pod in the namepace can therefore request the service, by name, and DNS will identify the Cluster IP of the service in that namespace.
+Lets test this by creating a pod that we can connect to, in each workspace, and inside the container of which we can generate a service request.
+This will highlight how internal pods can easily find other internal pods without needing to know their IP addresses.
 So, we are going to use the `busybox` image to interact with DNS using nslookups.

 4. Create a pod named `nettools` in both the `development` and `production` namespaces.
 Use the `busybox` image.
 We'll need it to run a `command` of `sleep infinity` otherwise it will immediately transition to a `completed` state.